callidaria/stroemungsabriss/README.md

 - menu dialogue documentation
 - structured buffer creation
 - removing all planning and progression scripts from repo
-- reconceptualizing the basic menu colour scheme [DEV]
+- reconceptualizing the basic menu colour scheme

 ### fixes
 - FIXED: title animation leaks into camera view when not desired